wmt-terminology-task/wmt-terminology-task.github.io/index.md

 *16.02.2024*: We also publish all submitted systems' outputs:
 * here you can find the [readme explanation](submissions/submissions_readme.md) on the formats of submitted files and their short description;
 * here are the [raw submissions](submissions/submissions.zip);
-* here are the [preprocessed sumbissions](submissions/split_submissions.zip) that we used for evaluation.
+* here are the [preprocessed submissions](submissions/split_submissions.zip) that we used for evaluation.

+The compiled dataset is also available [on Huggingface](https://huggingface.co/datasets/zouharvi/wmt-terminology-2023) and is the intended way to use the data.

 # Findings Paper